ubccr/coldfront/docs/pages/manual/using/project_review_staff.md

 # Project Reviews for Center Staff

 The center director has access to the "Project Reviews" page under the 'Admin' menu in ColdFront.
 Pending reviews will display here with the following information:

-- Project Title - link to the Project Detail page
+- Project title - link to the Project Detail page
-- Date Review Submitted
+- Date review was submitted
 - PI - full name and username
 - Grants last updated date
 - Publications last updated date